-Your workout is never complete until you work the abs.
+No workout is complete until you hit the abs.

 Well, lucky for you.
-You no longer have to wonder which ab exercises can give your core the best bang for your buck.
+You no longer have to wonder which exercises to include in your ab workouts.

-Because ACE did the heavy lifting for us and came up with 13 best and most effective moves for your abs that get you fast and biggest results.
+Because ACE did the heavy lifting for you and came up with 13 best and most effective ab exercises that get you fast results.

-The American Council on Exercise (ACE) sponsored study led by Peter Francis, Ph.D. at the Biomechanics Lab at San Diego State University, researchers tested out exactly which ab exercises score high in getting results (1).
+The American Council on Exercise (ACE) sponsored a study led by Peter Francis, Ph.D. at the Biomechanics Lab at San Diego State University.
+On the study, researchers tested out exactly which ab moves score high in getting results.

-Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and oblique, but also in the rectus femoris.
+Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and obliques but also in the rectus femoris.

 1. Bicycle Crunch